Jamaal Williams Player Prop Bets for NFL Week 18 - Detroit vs. Green Bay - NewsBreak

 Discover player props odds, plays, and insights for Jamaal Williams in his Week 18 contest with the Detroit Lions against the Green Bay Packers.

-There will be player prop bets available for Jamaal Williams ahead of Sunday's NFL action at 1:00 PM ET live on FOX.
-Williams and the Detroit Lions (2-13-1) ready for an NFC North matchup in Week 18 against the Green Bay Packers (13-3) at Ford Field in Detroit, Michigan.
+Jamaal Williams has player prop bets available from oddsmakers before his next NFL game on Sunday at 1:00 PM ET airing on FOX.
+NFC North foes meet in Week 18 when Williams and the Detroit Lions (2-13-1) take on the Green Bay Packers (13-3) at Ford Field in Detroit, Michigan.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .